 Before entering the industrial technology - electronics program, you are strongly advised to complete one year of high school algebra or its equivalent.
 Prior to entry into the program, documentation of computer literacy, or BCT 105 Computer Applications, or instructor permission is required.
 A current first aid card with CPR is required upon graduation.
 Coursework in computers and basic electricity/electronics is also beneficial prior to entering the program.
-If you desire to transfer your electronics courses to a four-year institution upon graduation from WVC, at a minimum you are encouraged to take MATH 105 and ENGL& 101.
-If you complete the industrial technology - electronics associate of technical science (ATS) degree, you can earn electrical hours toward the Washington State Labor & Industry (07) Nonresidential Maintenance Specialty Electrical License.
+If you are planning additional education beyond the WVC associate of technical science (ATS) degree, work closely with your program adviser as some electronics coursework may be transferable, and you may want to consider taking English 101 and Math 105 as part of your ATS degree.